Pacifiers (soothers): A user’s guide for parents

 Here are some tips to help your child stop using a pacifier:

 - Limit the time you allow your child to use a pacifier.
-Use it only for sleep time and comfort until about 12 months old and then plan to give it up.
+Use it only for sleep time and comfort.
+Plan to give it up by 4 years of age to prevent dental problems.
+This is also the age that most children start school and need to develop other coping strategies.

 - Never use punishment or humiliation to force your child to give up using a pacifier.